-The Bank employs the son of R. Rick Hart, an executive officer and a director, as a vice president.
+- The son of R. Rick Hart, an executive officer and a director, is a vice president of the Bank.
 Mr. Hart's son was an employee of Capital prior to the merger and continues to work in the same capacity at a branch located in Nashville, Tennessee.
-His salary is consistent with the salary paid to similarly-situated employees of the Bank.
+His salary is consistent with the salary paid to similarly-situated employees of the Bank. - Mr. Creekmore's son is also employed at one of its Nashville branches as a bank trainee.
+The salary paid to Mr. Creekmore's son is consistent with the salary paid to similarly-situated employees of the Bank. - The son of Hugh S. Potts, Jr. is a senior vice president and investment portfolio manager.
+Mr. Potts's son was an employee of First M&F prior to the merger and continues to work in a similar capacity with the Company.
+The salary paid to him is consistent with the salary paid to similarly-situated employees of the Bank.